-Lawyers are known for their cautious nature, but like everyone else they can make mistakes when using email.
+Lawyers are known for their cautious nature, but like everyone else, they can make mistakes when using email.
 Some become horror stories, while others are just embarrassments.
-Following are common mistakes that attorneys make in emails.
+The following are common mistakes that attorneys make in emails.

 Sending It 'From the Desk of'

 This old-fashioned terminology is silly and pretentious.
 Worse, part or all of the sender's name is cut off because most email system inboxes don't display sender names that long.
 Just use your name.

 Some lawyers try to get creative with the appearance of their emails.
 Fancy flourishes in signatures are common, as are unnecessary graphics or artwork.
 Anything that makes the words hard to read is a bad idea.
 It also makes the message slower to open.
 Keep it simple.
 You're not selling your artistic skill.